SAA Foundation Opportunity Grant Application & Guidelines

 • Fellowships, scholarships, or prizes

-• Capital expenses, including construction, preservation, or renovation projects
+• Capital expenses, including construction, preservation, or renovation project

 • Lobbying and fundraising activities

-Application submission: Online applications are accepted on a rolling basis.
+Application Submission: Online applications are accepted and reviewed on a rolling basis.

-Application confirmation: SAA Foundation Grant Review Committee will confirm receipt of applications within five business days of receipt.
+Application Confirmation: The SAA Foundation Grant Review Committee will confirm receipt of applications within five business days of receipt.

-Application review: SAA Foundation Grant Review Committeewill review applications the first week of each month.
+Application Review Schedule: The SAA Foundation Grant Review Committee will review applications the first week of each month.

-• Applications received by 5:00 PM Central Time on the 24th of the month will be reviewed in the first week of the following month.
+• Applications received by 5:00 PM CT on the 24th of the month will be reviewed during the first week of the following month.

-• For applications received on or after the 25th of the month, we cannot guarantee review until the following review cycle.
-So, a grant submitted on March 26 may not be reviewed until the first week of May.
+• Applications received on or after the 25th of the month may not be reviewed until the next review cycle.
+For example, a grant submitted on March 26 may not be reviewed until the first week of May.

 Tip